 Equivalence vs. equivalency

-Equivalence is the dictionary-approved form of the noun meaning the state or condition of being equal or interchangeable.
-Equivalency has a few recognized uses, but mostly it’s an unnecessary variant of equivalence.
-Whenever you’re in doubt, use equivalence.
+Equivalence is the more common form of the noun meaning the state or condition of being equal or interchangeable.
+Equivalency is usually just a less common variant of equivalence, with the main exception being in relation to American and Canadian educational equivalency exams (see below for examples).

 Examples

-The main use of equivalency is in high-school equivalency, college equivalency, and related phrases, which mostly appear in North American publications—for example:
+The main use of equivalency is in high-school equivalency, college equivalency, and related phrases, which mostly appear in North America—for example:

 He got his high school equivalency, landed immigrant status, then Canadian citizenship.
 [Globe and Mail]